Unsupervised Learning of Group Invariant and Equivariant Representations: Experiments

-We also run experiments on the ShapeNet dataset.
-As the dataset comes in an aligned form (e.g. cars are always aligned in the same orientation), we additionally applied random 90 degree rotations to remove this bias.
+We also run experiments on the ShapeNet dataset \cite{chang2015shapenet}.
 We utilized 3D Steerable CNNs proposed by \cite{weiler20183d} as equivariant encoder for the 3d voxel input space.
-We utilized the scalar outputs as rotation-invariant embedding ($z$) and predict (analogously to our experiments on 3d point clouds) 2 rotation-equivariant vectors to construct a rotation matrix ($g$).
+We utilized the scalar outputs as rotation-invariant embedding ($z$) and predict (analogously to our experiments on 3d point clouds) 2 rotation-equivariant vectors to construct a rotation matrix $\rho(g)$.
+In Figure \ref{fig:shapenet_rec} in the Appendix we show example reconstructions of shapes from the SE$(3)$ invariant representations.
 Similar to our MNIST experiment, we compared the resulting embedding space to the embeddings produced by a non-invariant autoencoder model.
+As the dataset comes in an aligned form (e.g., cars are always aligned in the same orientation), we additionally applied random 90 degree rotations to remove this bias (while avoiding interpolation artifacts) when training the non-invariant model.
+Random rotations are also applied to the common test set.
 In Figure \ref{fig:tsne_shapenet} we visualize a TSNE projection of the embeddings of both models.
 We can see a well structured embedding space for our model with distinct clusters for the different shape classes.
 On the other hand, the embeddings produced by the non-invariant autoencoder is less structured and one can make out different clusters for the same shape label but in different orientations.
 Moreover, we compared the downstream performance and generalizability of a KNN classifier on shape classification, trained on 1000 embeddings and tested on the rest.
 The classifier based on our rotation-invariant embeddings achieved an accuracy of 0.81 while the classifier based on the non-invariant embeddings achieved an accuracy of only 0.63.